Elsa Mars: American Horror Story: Freak Show

+Season 13

+According to Ryan Murphy, Elsa Mars will return in the show's thirteenth season, with Jessica Lange reprising all four of her roles in the series.

 Reception

 Critical reception

-Jessica Lange portrayed Elsa Mars in American Horror Story: Freak Show, and has cited the character as one of her favorite performances during her acting career.
+Jessica Lange (pictured) portrayed Elsa Mars in American Horror Story: Freak Show, and has cited the character as one of her favorite performances during her acting career.

 The character has been well-received by television critics.
 Nick Caruso for TV Line ranked Elsa Mars as the 18th best American Horror Story character, stating that "Elsa’s dangerous yearning for fame, along with her shocking secret — that her legs were sawed off during the creation of a snuff film years back — made the character that much more intriguing and mysterious.
 Considering her horrific past, Elsa was an anti-villain who knew that ‘the show must go on,’ no matter how many bodies dropped or killers lurked around her company.
 She did care for her beloved ‘freaks,’ though."
 Alessandra, for The New York Times, mentioned Elsa as one of the show's highlights, writing: "Mostly, each episode is a spilled jewelry case of gorgeous retro design, artful cinematography and most of all, Elsa."
 Sam Damshenas for Gay Times ranked Elsa Mars as Jessica Lange's worst portrayal on American Horror Story, but still delivering a positive review for both the character and actress.

 Critics praised Jessica Lange's performance of David Bowie's "Life on Mars?" during the episode "Monsters Among Us", while singing in a noticeable German accent.
 The performance is often cited as the character's and Jessica's highlight of the season.
 She would be nominated for the performance at the 6th Dorian Awards in 2015.
 With the song being a hit, the cover was released on iTunes shortly after the premiere episode.
 The character's outfit, worn during the performance, also received critical praise.
 Lange also sung covers of "September Song", "Gods and Monsters", and "Heroes" during this season, all of which also received positive analysis'.

 Her earlier backstory of prostitution and simply, shown throughout several episodes, is considered the weakest part of the character, many critics believing it to be too inappropriate and disturbing.

 With the episode "Curtain Call" receiving average reviews, Jack Wilhelmi for Screen Rant complained that Elsa's fate was seemingly too happy and suggested a theory that she is really living a personal Hell-like afterlife, much like what happened to Misty Day and Fiona Goode in the season 3 episode "The Seven Wonders".